 The research groups involved in AIMMS belong to:

-- Department of Molecular Cell Biology at the Faculty of Earth and Life Sciences
+- Department of Molecular Cell Biology at the Faculty of Science

-- Department of Chemistry and Pharmaceutical Sciences at the Faculty of Sciences
+- Department of Chemistry and Pharmaceutical Sciences at the Faculty of Science

-- Centre for Integrative Bio-informatics at both Faculty of Sciences and Faculty of Earth and Life Sciences
+- Centre for Integrative Bio-informatics at the Faculty of Science

 And since January 1st, 2017:

-- Department of Environment and Health at the Faculty of Earth and Life Sciences
+- Department of Environment and Health at the Faculty of Science